This position shall remain open until a successful candidate has been identified.

 Thorough knowledge of finance policies, practices, and systems.
 Proven ability to analyze and prepare budgets, to identify spending patterns and project future expenditures.

-Demonstrated ability to analyze complex financial issues, recognize potential impact, identify creative and alternative solutions and make recommendations.
+Proven ability to analyze complex financial issues, recognize potential impact, identify creative and alternative solutions and make recommendations.

 Ability to independently gather required information to organize, and perform financial analysis assignments.
 Strong knowledge and applications of principles and practices of financial management, fiscal planning and analysis.